recovery-dev/Postfix-Server-Laravel-/readme.md

 php artisan migrate
 ```

+###UPDATE 3.0

+####Laravel-Gentelella is now on Laravel 5.3 !!

-And you are ready for a new Laravel 5.2 application with Gentelella template !!
+And you are ready for a new Laravel 5.3 application with Gentelella template !!